 - If PE is suspected, use the two-level PE Wells' score to estimate the clinical probability of PE (see below).

-- For patients who have an allergy to contrast media, or who have renal impairment, or whose risk from irradiation is high:
+- For patients who have an allergy to contrast media, or who have severe renal impairment (estimated creatinine clearance less than 30 ml/min), or whose risk from irradiation is high:

-- Assess the suitability of a ventilation/perfusion single-photon emission computed tomography (V/Q SPECT) scan or, if a V/Q SPECT scan is not available, a V/Q planar scan, as an alternative to CTPA.
+- Assess the suitability of a ventilation/perfusion single-photon emission computerised tomography (V/Q SPECT) scan or, if a V/Q SPECT scan is not available, a V/Q planar scan, as an alternative to CTPA.

 - If offering a V/Q SPECT or planar scan that will not be available immediately, offer immediate interim parenteral anticoagulant therapy.